 Genetic and molecular testing typically involves analyzing chromosomes, genes or base pairs of DNA or RNA for abnormalities.
 New tests are being developed at an accelerated pace, thus this market niche continues to expand rapidly.
 Genetic and molecular testing requires highly specialized equipment and credentialed individuals (typically MD or PhD level) to certify results and typically yields the highest average revenue per test of the three market segments.
-The estimated size of this market is \$4-\$5 Billion and growing at an annual rate of greater than 25%.
+The estimated size of this market and the related parts of the AP testing market that we address is approximately \$4-\$5 Billion.

 Our primary focus is to provide high complexity laboratory testing for the community-based pathology and oncology marketplace.
 Within these key market segments, we currently provide our services to pathologists and oncologists in the United States that perform bone marrow and/or peripheral blood sampling for the diagnosis of blood and lymphoid tumors (leukemias and lymphomas) and archival tissue referral for analysis of solid tumors such as breast cancer.
-A secondary strategic focus targets community-based urologists due to the availability of UroVysion®, a FISH-based test for the initial diagnosis of bladder cancer and early detection of recurrent disease.
-We focus on community-based practitioners for two reasons: First, academic pathologists and associated clinicians tend to have their testing needs met within the confines of their university affiliation.
+A secondary strategic focus targets community-based urologists due to the availability of a new FISH-based test for the initial diagnosis of bladder cancer and early detection of recurrent disease.
+We focus on community-based practitioners for two reasons.
+First, academic pathologists and associated clinicians tend to have their testing needs met within the confines of their university affiliation.
 Secondly, most of the cancer care in the United States is administered by community based practitioners, not in academic centers, due to ease of local access.
 Moreover, within the community-based pathologist segment it is not our intent to willingly compete with our customers for testing services that they may seek to perform themselves.
-Fee-forservice pathologists for example, derive a significant portion of their annual revenue from the interpretation of biopsy specimens.
+Fee-for-service pathologists for example, derive a significant portion of their annual revenue from the interpretation of biopsy specimens.
 Unlike other larger laboratories, which strive to perform 100% of such testing services themselves, we do not intend to compete with our customers for such specimens.
 Rather, our high complexity cancer testing focus is a natural extension of and complementary to many of the services that our community-based customers often perform within their own practices.
 As such, we believe our relationship as a non-competitive consultant, empowers these physicians to expand their testing breadth and provide a menu of services that matches or exceeds the level of service found in academic centers of excellence around the country.

 We continue to make progress growing our testing volumes and revenue beyond our historically focused effort in Florida due to our expanding field sales footprint.
-As of May 15, 2008, NeoGenomics' sales and marketing organization totaled fourteen individuals, and we have received business from twenty-six states throughout the country.
+As of November 25, 2008, NeoGenomics' sales and marketing organization had 14 territory business managers, three regional managers, a National Director of Sales and three team members in business development and marketing, and we have received business from 30 states throughout the country.
 Recent, key hires included various territory business managers (sales representatives) in the Northeastern, Southeastern, and Western states.
-We intend to continue to add additional sales and marketing personnel throughout FY 2008.
+We expect to hire one more account manager during 2008 and to continue to scale our sales team rapidly during 2009.
 As more sales representatives are added, we believe that the base of our business outside of Florida will continue to grow and ultimately eclipse that which is generated within the state.